mrtrpak/Google-Analytics-Certification/README.md

 - Thrive on the ability to make data-driven decisions.
 -  Gives you the metrics to see what is working and what isn't working.
 -  Flying blind without analytics in place.
 "If you can't measure it, you can't prove it."
 Peter Drucker
--  Is the **industry standart** for web analytics and is a requirement for digital marketing or ads.
+-  Is the **industry standard** for web analytics and is a requirement for digital marketing or ads.

 ## How Does Google Analytics Works